-(a) Generally, the hearing shall not exceed one day.
+(a) Absent good cause shown, the hearing shall not exceed one day.
 Each party shall have equal opportunity to submit its proofs and complete its case.
 The arbitrator shall determine the order of the hearing, and may require further submission of documents within two business days after the hearing.
-For good cause shown, the arbitrator may schedule additional hearings within seven business days after the initial day of hearings.